Magnetic braking (astronomy): The problem

-The currently accepted theory of the solar system's evolution states that the Solar System originates from a contracting gas cloud.
+The currently accepted theory of the a planetary system's evolution states that the system originates from a contracting gas cloud.
 As the cloud contracts, the angular momentum $L$ must be conserved.
 Any small net rotation of the cloud will cause the spin to increase as the cloud collapses, forcing the material into a rotating disk.
 At the dense center of this disk a protostar forms, which gains heat from the gravitational energy of the collapse.
 As the collapse continues, the rotation rate can increase to the point where the accreting protostar can break up due to centrifugal force at the equator.

 Thus the rotation rate must be braked during the first 100,000 years of the star's life to avoid this scenario.
 One possible explanation for the braking is the interaction of the protostar's magnetic field with the stellar wind.
-In the case of our own Sun, when the planets' angular momenta are compared to the Sun's own, the Sun has less than 1% of its supposed angular momentum.
+In the case of the Solar System, when the planets' angular momenta are compared to the Sun's own, the Sun has less than 1% of its supposed angular momentum.
 In other words, the Sun has slowed down its spin while the planets have not.